SATHISHB04/Experiment-1/README.md

 ![Screenshot (3)](https://github.com/user-attachments/assets/9209530a-6f72-42b8-9c25-ecba9725f6c2)

 ## Result
+To demonstrating the while...do loop is completed successfully.
+The program checks the condition first and executes the loop body while the condition remains true.
 ## c) Aim
 To demonstrate the working of the if...else conditional statement, which allows for decision-making based on a condition.